 The existing Tides Reach hotel was constructed in 1934, the building has been extended and altered since original construction.
 The hotel ceased trading in Autumn 2013.
-Permissive parking for the public has been allowed on the car park associated with the hotel, however, there is no legal obligation to retain this facility.
+In 2016 there was an unsuccessful application to Historic England to individually list the building.
+Permissive parking for the public has at times been allowed on the car park associated with the hotel, however, there is no legal obligation to retain this facility.
+In 2017 there was an unsuccessful attempt to list the car park as an Asset of Community Value.